Canada established diplomatic relations with Uganda in 1962 following its independence.

 In Uganda, Canada is represented by the Canadian High Commission in Nairobi, Kenya.
 Canada also has a Consulate in Kampala.
 Uganda is represented in Canada by a High Commission in Ottawa.

-Canada maintains good bilateral relations with Uganda, particularly within the Commonwealth.
 Canada’s engagement with Uganda aims to assist the government and people of Uganda to lay the foundations for a lasting peace in Uganda and the broader region.
-Canada also provides humanitarian assistance for conflict and disaster-affected populations and targeted support to building Ugandan Peacekeeping Capacity.
+Canada was amongst the principal supporters of the northern Uganda peace process started in 2006 and aimed at resolving the longstanding conflict between the Government of Uganda and the Lord’s Resistance Army.
+Canada continues to provide humanitarian assistance for conflict and disaster-affected populations.

 Canada takes principled positions on important issues to ensure that freedom, democracy, human rights and the rule of law are enjoyed around the world.
 Canada has clearly spoken out against criminalization and violence committed against persons on the basis of their sexuality.
 Canada is working with likeminded countries and partners to coordinate its efforts on this important issue

 CIDA does not maintain a significant development assistance program in Uganda.

 Uganda may benefit from various CIDA programs, such as:

 Partnerships with Canadians programs that support the efforts of selected Canadian organizations working in developing countries